 Is your guilty conscience stirring yet?

-This sucks too, which is why many decent roasters make sure to use aluminum-free bags for their beans.
-But even using coffee in aluminum bags, you’d hardly go through a whole pack – or even two – in one day.
+This sucks too, which is why many decent roasters make sure to use aluminum-free bags for their coffee beans.
+But even using coffee in aluminum bags, you’d hardly go through a whole package – or even two – in one day.

-Taking the average coffee amount per Nespresso capsule of around 5 grams (0.18 ounces), and using this same quantity during preparation, emptying such a large aluminum bag of coffee would take you about 50 days.
-That in turn would add up to a pile of 3.86 ounces of aluminum trash every year.
+Taking the average coffee amount per Nespresso capsule of around 0.2 ounces (5 grams), and using this same quantity during preparation, emptying such a large aluminum bag of coffee would take you about 50 days.
+That in turn would add up to a pile of 4 ounces (113 grams) of aluminum trash every year.

 That’s because not all aluminum is the same and in order to ensure that the metal can be efficiently reused, it must first be carefully separated from other recyclable materials.
 Moreover, because of the different alloys, not every piece of aluminum packaging can be treated in the same way, without first being analyzed.